FHIR Application Feature Framework Implementation Guide

 • if a value is not provided, does not exist

-Clients can request that a server by using the feature parameter, which represents a query for information about a particular feature:
+Clients can request that a server by using GET as follows:

 For example, here is how you would ask if the Patient resource has read access: